 Why is an Accurate Business Valuation Important in Pennsylvania?

 There are many questions surrounding a family business during the divorce process and they can be complicated.
 Since the marriage is ending, what happens to the business now?
 Does one spouse keep the business, or does it have to be sold?
 What about the value of copyrights and trademarks?
 Does the spouse that operated the business have a legal right to a larger share?
 If the small business was begun by one spouse before the marriage, who is entitled to it now?
 An accurate business valuation can help answer these questions and clarify other issues by presenting the facts and details of the value of the small business to both parties and their respective attorneys.
 This allows the parties to negotiate an agreement based on an objective and clear picture of their businesses’ financial and legal situation.

 Resolving Your Divorce with Efficiency

 Divorce is often an emotionally draining experience that is fraught with complications, particularly if a small business is involved.
 With so much at stake, you need an experienced Montgomery County, PA divorce financial issues attorney with legal and financial knowledge to help ensure that you receive the portion of the business that you deserve.
-The lawyers at the Law Offices of Sheryl R. Rentz are dedicated to helping individuals with all aspects, legal and financial, of a Pennsylvania divorce.
+The lawyers at the Law Offices of Sheryl R. Rentz, P.C. are dedicated to helping individuals with all aspects, legal and financial, of a Pennsylvania divorce.
 We will consult with experienced and knowledgeable professionals to make sure that the business evaluation is accurate.

 Every situation is different, and that’s why it is crucial to have a skilled Montgomery County, Pennsylvania divorce lawyer to ensure your share of the marital assets is protected.
 Call our office today at (610) 645-0100 for a free telephone consultation if you have questions about divorcing as a business owner.